phetsims/phet-vite-demo/README.md

 npx vite serve
 ```

-It will print ont the URL to navigate to, e.g. http://localhost:5173/.
+It will print out the URL to navigate to, e.g. http://localhost:5173/.

 (4) Built it: